 When you have decided on a guardian and that person has agreed to care for your children if you die unexpectedly, you must name that person in your will so the court can honor your wishes.
 In the absence of a named guardian, the judge will decide who should be your child’s guardian.

 Make sure you have significant assets or life insurance to provide for the child’s care.
-You can name a guardian of the estate to manage these funds on behalf of your minor child, which may or may not be the child’s legal guardian.
+You can name a guardian to manage these funds on behalf of your minor child, which may or may not be the child’s legal guardian.

 Many parents put off the conversation about naming a legal guardian.
 Although the chances this person will actually have to care for your children are slim, taking these legal steps ensures they will be with someone you trust if you are no longer able to raise them.